5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/Enabling_Hyper-V_(SSDT-HV-...)/README.md

-# Preparing an OpenCore EFI for Use with Microsoft Hyper-V
+# SSDTs for using OpenCore Inside Microsoft Hyper-V

 ## About Hyper-V